MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -RecoverableItemsWarningQuota
-!!!
-Exchange Server 2013

-The RecoverableItemsWarningQuota parameter specifies the size of the Recoverable Item folder before Exchange sends a warning message to the mailbox owner and logs an event to the application event log.

-!!!
-Exchange Server 2016

 The RecoverableItemsWarningQuota parameter specifies the warning threshold for the size of the Recoverable Items folder for the mailbox.
 If the Recoverable Items folder reaches or exceeds this size, Exchange logs an event to the application event log.

 A valid value is a number up to 1.999999999 terabytes (2199023254528 bytes) or the value unlimited.
 The default value is 20 gigabytes (21474836480 bytes).